Bradders81/ms1-escape-rooms/README.md

 **Bootstrap**: Code snippets have been used for the navbar and the mailing list modal, which I have commented in the html documents.
 Bootstrap CSS classes have also been used throughout the site.

-**Google Fonts**: the import at the to of style.css was copied from Google Fonts.
+**Google Fonts**: the import at the top of style.css was copied from Google Fonts.

 The code used for the sticky footer was taken from [CSS-Trick](https://css-tricks.com/couple-takes-sticky-footer/#there-is-flexbox), in an Article by Chris Coyier.
 The article provides five ways to create a sticky footer.
 I used the option headed 'There is a flex'